Your Oral Surgeon in Houston on Dry Socket

 What to Do about Dry Socket

-Do not hesitate to get in touch with our office if you suspect or know you are dealing with dry socket after tooth extraction.
+Do not hesitate to get in touch with our oral surgery office if you suspect or know you are dealing with dry socket after tooth extraction.
 Your Houston oral surgeon will provide soothing treatment to get you out of pain and help your body resume healing.
 First, the socket will be irrigated to remove food particles and bacteria buildup.
 A special dressing may then be placed to cover the bone and provide immediate relief.
 This dressing is sealed with an analgesic and will need to be replaced after a few days.
 You may be prescribed medication for pain; make sure you take all prescriptions exactly as directed.

 The average healing time for a dry socket is 7 to 10 days.
 Make sure to get in touch with our office if something happens to the dressing or if pain continues after treatment has been rendered.